What options exist for investors who want to invest in biotechnology? From stocks to ETFs, there are plenty of choices.

 The main method of investing in the biotech sector is through stocks.
 As Investopedia explains, when investing in the biotech sector it’s important to understand that there is a difference between biotech and pharmaceuticals.
 “From a philosophical standpoint, biotechnology is a risk-taking enterprise, while the pharmaceutical industry is about managing and diversifying risk,” the publication notes, adding that biotech stocks tend to have insignificant revenue compared to pharmaceutical stocks.

-When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration, which requires that all companies in the sector establish a sufficient body of information to show that their drug is safe and effective.
+When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish a sufficient body of information to show that their drug is safe and effective.
 That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical trials.

 Additionally, as with most other sectors, when investing in biotechnology stocks investors must decide on the level of risk they are willing to take.
 For instance, a large, established company with a multibillion-dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.